milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 ### 2. Check the Milvus cluster status

-Run the following command to check the status of the Milvus cluster you just deployed.
+Run the following command to check the status of the Milvus cluster you have just deployed.

 ```
 $ kubectl get mc my-release -o yaml